 Granular base material and crushed gravel used to construct access roads will be removed from the site by dump truck.
-In consultation with landowners and agreed upon by North Kent Wind 1, all or portions of wind turbine access roads may be left in place for future use.
+At the request of landowners, all or portions of wind turbine access roads may be left in place for future use.